 A California search warrant must be executed within ten (10) days of its issuance.
-If it hasn’t been executed within that timeframe, it becomes void.37
+If it has not been executed within that timeframe, it becomes void.37

 With respect to seized property…

-Once taken, the officer must keep the property in police custody until he/she presents it to the court.43
+Once taken, the officer must keep the property in police custody until they present it to the court.43

-All that said, the police are not permitted to search and seize anyone or anything until they’ve announced their presence.
+All that said, the police are not permitted to search and seize anyone or anything until they have announced their presence.

-Before an officer may execute a California search warrant at a person’s home (or possibly his/her business44), the officer must
+Before an officer may execute a California search warrant at your home (or possibly your business44), the officer must

 - knock on the door,

-- announce him/herself as a law enforcement officer,
+- announce themself as a law enforcement officer,

-- inform the occupant that he/she has a search warrant, and
+- inform you that they have a search warrant, and

-- give the occupant enough time to open the door.45
+- give you enough time to open the door.45

-It should be noted that the third requirement may technically be completed after the occupant opens the door but in either event must be before the officer enters the home.46
+It should be noted that the third requirement may technically be completed after you open the door but in either event must be before the officer enters the home.46

 There is no steadfast rule as to exactly how these knock-notice (also referred to as the “knock and announce rule“) requirements should be executed.
 So in order to determine whether the executing officers have legally fulfilled their duties under California’s knock-notice law, the court will look for substantial compliance.